FailAcademy/learning/html-css-essentials/adp-vancouver/_projects/01a-node-and-db.md

 Your project must:

-- [ ] Be comprised of two repos separating client and server code
+- [ ] Be comprised of two repos separating client and server code (only server code required for this part)
-- [ ] Be free of lint errors from ESLint
+- [ ] Be formatted with Prettier

 ### Stretch Goals

 Want to challenge yourself?
 Your project could also:

-- [ ] Implement Full-Text Search using Postgres
+- [ ] Implement full-text search using Postgres

 ## Submission Instructions